 For the cloud solutions, we included the licensing cost for the instances we needed for notebooks, processing, fine-tuning, and inference.
-For the Dell on-premises solutions we include two payment options for the hardware: an upfront-purchase model and a Dell APEX pay-peruse solution monthly payment plan.
+For the Dell AI Factory on-premises solution, we include two payment options for the hardware: an upfront-purchase model and a Dell APEX Subscriptions monthly payment plan.
 For both on-premises solutions, we added server administration costs for the hardware and OS, and data center costs for rack space and energy costs for power and cooling, costs that aren't relevant to the two cloud solutions.